Gonzaga's Master's in Communication and Leadership Studies not only prepares you to advance your career, but to positively impact the world.

 Scholarships, Tuition Discounts & Reductions

 Tuition is the same for both online and on-campus courses.
-Cost per credit is competitive at $940.
+The cost per credit is competitive at $980*.

 As a graduate student you qualify for Federal Student Aid.
 This funding is not need based, follow the link to the Free Application for Federal Student Aid.
 Gonzaga also offers payment plan options and other financial resources.